 The Advanced Marketing Institute has a headline analyzer that measures the emotional marketing value of your titles.

-3) Focus on answering questions
+3) Answer questions

 4) Serve high-purchase intent, support the rest